-Office Hours: All office hours will be online given the university is limiting on campus contact for graduate students.
-You may schedule with me virtually on these days: Monday 2-4pm; Tuesday 4-7pm; Wednesday 1-4pm; and Thursday 5-7pm.
+Office Hours: All office hours will be virtual unless you make other arrangements with me..
+You may schedule with me virtually on these days: Tuesday 4-7pm and Thursday 5-7pm.

 Additionally, I can arrange other times if this works better for your schedule.
-Please email me to schedule a WebEx meeting with me. https://nccu.webex.com/meet/pwhiting
+Please email me to schedule a Zoom meeting with me.